chenle02/lemmabot/Readme.md

    ```bash
    chatpdf query <index_prefix> "Your question here"
    ```
-   This will print the answer and a list of references (file path and page number) for each retrieved chunk.
+   This will print the answer (with any mathematical formulas formatted in LaTeX notation) and a list of references (file path and page number) for each retrieved chunk.

 3. Interactive REPL mode:
    ```bash